 +

-Smooth, full bodied but elegant, mix of red and black fruit, baking spices, a little cola aroma, tannins fine and playing a background role. — a year ago
+Smooth, full bodied but elegant, mix of red and black fruit, baking spices, a little cola aroma, tannins fine and playing a background role. — 2 years ago

 Full of fresh raspberry and blackberry balanced with toast and spice.
 Similar to a fruity pinot noir. — 3 years ago

 Silky yet tannic and beautiful.
 Still young, give it another 5 years and it’ll be a symphony.
-Drank with brisket at Christmas dinner! — 9 months ago
+Drank with brisket at Christmas dinner! — a year ago

 Nose has yellow apple peel, pear slice, straw and beach sand.